klightspeed/EliteDangerousCompanionAPI/Profile.md

 ### services
-Dictionary of `"name": "status"` of services offered by the station
+Dictionary of `"name": "status"` of services offered by the station Empty if not currently docked

 ### name
 Station Name
+Empty if not currently docked

 ### faction
 Station allegiance
+Empty if not currently docked

 ### minorfaction
 Minor faction controlling station
+Empty if not currently docked

 ## ship
 Details of current ship